 Dogs who have a disability may often feel left out and may not get to experience the same things that their able-bodied counterparts do.
 However, this doesn’t mean that they can’t still enjoy life; it might take a little more effort.
 Dogs who have a disability still want to feel loved and essential, just like any other dog.
 Just because they can’t do some things other dogs can, it doesn’t mean they don’t enjoy playing and spending time with their family.
 Here are a few tips on keeping your disabled dog happy and healthy.

 1. Get Them Trained

 One of the most crucial steps to keeping your disabled dog happy is to get them trained.
-This will help them feel more confident and capable, but it will also help you better manage their disability.
-If you are looking for a dog trainer near you, visit The Dog Wizard to improve your dog’s quality of life.
+This will help them feel more confident and capable and help you better manage their disability.
 There are several things you can train your disabled dog to do, such as:

 3. Feed Your Dog a Healthy Diet

 Another essential step to keeping your disabled dog happy and healthy is to feed them a healthy diet.
 Like all dogs, disabled dogs need a balanced diet of proteins, fats, and carbohydrates.
 You should also ensure they’re getting enough vitamins and minerals in their diet.
 An excellent way to ensure your disabled dog gets all the nutrients they need is to feed them a portion of high-quality commercial dog food.
 You can also give them supplements if you feel they’re not getting enough of certain nutrients in their diet.
 You should also avoid giving them table scraps, which can lead to obesity.

 Just because your disabled dog can’t do some things, other dogs can doesn’t mean they don’t need exercise.
 Exercise is vital for all dogs, as it helps keep them healthy and fit.
 There are several ways you can exercise your disabled dog, such as: